SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 The trio walked to the front of the dress.

-Fluttershy asked, "so, it's just the blue stitching left to do around the neck?"
+Fluttershy asked, "So, it's just the blue stitching left to do around the neck?"

 "Yep," Pinkie said.